Aashishsharma/Learnings/Javascript/Typescript.md

 abc = "qwe";
 abc = a; // possible due to duck typing a=abc // error since more generic type is being assigned to specific type

+// 2.
+Duck typing
+// "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
+// object's type is determined at runtime based on its behavior const object1 = { name: "Alice" };
+const object2 = { name: "Bob" };

+// Create a function that accesses the 'name' property. function greet(obj: { name: string }) {
+    console.log(`Hello, ${obj.name}!`);
+}

+// Call the function with both objects. greet(object1); // Output: Hello, Alice! greet(object2); // Output: Hello, Bob!

+// We call the greet function with both object1 and object2,
+//even though there are no explicit type declarations or interfaces
+// which are explicitly assinged to object1 and object2
+// still ts doesnot complain due to duck typing

 ```